fabrigeas/CCEAP/documentation.md

 	being one of its subtopics, is still a relatively is a relative complex topic in computer science, as compared to other topics like cryptography In the demain of coevert cin genaral

 ## Design and Implementation

-	- Design decisions
-		- Initially, the CCEAP-UI tool was written in java programming language.
-Java has been choosen over the variety of other languages because
-				- it is the most portable language, the system architecture only requires a JVM (Java virtual machine) running in backgound
-				- the JVM, JavaC (java compiler) are relatively easy and simple to install
-				- Java code(source code) is compiled by the java compiler  independent from the system architecture to produce platform-neutral Java bytecode targeting the Java Virtual Machine, that will take these bytecodes(Java.class files) to produce Machine code to be ran by the architecture.

 	- Programming Requirements